OctopusDeploy/People/Security-Operations/L2-Security-Engineer.md

 - I acted as a buddy for a new person who joined my team, and helped them become productive with our tools.
 - I gave feedback in a code review that resulted in a teammate updating the code to reflect better practices.
+- I demonstrated what I learned during sharpening at the weekly show-and-tell session.

 </details>